openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (1) The Credential Issuer successfully obtains consent and End-User data required for the issuance of a requested Credential from the End-User using Issuer-specific business process.

 (2) The flow defined in this specification begins as the Credential Issuer generates a Credential Offer for certain Credential(s) and communicates it to the Wallet, for example, as a QR code or as a URI.
-The Credential Offer contains the Credential Issuer's URL, the Credential type(s) and the pre-authorized code.
+The Credential Offer contains the Credential Issuer's URL, the Credential type(s) and the Pre-Authorized Code.

 (3) The Wallet uses the Credential Issuer's URL to fetch its metadata as described in (#credential-issuer-metadata) to obtain information on the offered credential types and formats and to determine the Authorization (OAuth 2.0 Authorization Server) and Credential Endpoints.